the3deer/android-3D-model-viewer/README.md

 (f) fixed, (i) improved, (n) new feature

+- 1.4.1 (21/11/2017)
+  - (f) #29: Crash loading obj with only vertex info

-- 1.3.2 (19/11/2017)
+- 1.4.0 (19/11/2017)
   - (f) #28: Load texture available for any model having texture coordinates

 - 1.3.1 (23/04/2017)
   - (f) #18: Removed asReadOnlyBuffer() because it is causing IndexOutOfBounds on Android 7

 - 1.3.0 (17/04/2017)
   - (n) #17: Added support for STL files